Giving notice of marriage or civil partnership

 - a valid full passport (or valid UK-issued travel document or biometric immigration document)

-- either a valid driving license or birth certificate
+- either a valid driving licence or birth certificate

 - if you believe yourself to be British and a passport is not available, a birth certificate must be produced with extra ID in the form of a driving licence